 From time to time, issuers of the fixed maturity securities that we own may default on principal and interest payments.
 Defaults by third parties in the payment or performance of their obligations could reduce our investment income and realized investment gains or result in realized investment losses.
 Further, the value of any particular fixed maturity security is subject to impairment based on the creditworthiness of a given issuer.
 As of June 30, 2007, we held \$15.4 billion of fixed maturity securities, or 92.5% of the fair value of our total invested assets at that date.
-Our fixed maturity portfolio also includes below investment grade securities, which comprised 8.7% of the fair value of our total fixed maturity securities at June 30, 2007.
+Our fixed maturity portfolio also includes below investment grade and non-rated securities, which comprised 4.1% and 4.5%, respectively, of the fair value of our total fixed maturity securities at June 30, 2007.
 These investments generally provide higher expected returns, but present greater risk and can be less liquid than investment grade securities.
-Further, the current trend of private equity buyouts could cause certain of our investment-grade fixed maturities to present more significant credit risk than when we first invested.
-A significant increase in defaults and impairments on our fixed maturity securities portfolio could materially adversely affect our financial condition, results of operations and cash flows.
+Further, the current trend of private equity buyouts could cause certain of our investment-grade fixed maturity securities portfolio could materially adversely affect our financial condition, results of operations and cash flows.

-Liquidity rish
+Liquidity risk